flatironinstitute/CaImAn/README.md

 ## Graphical interface

 CaImAn comes with an experimental visual interface.
-In order to use it, first load and run either
+To see an example on how use it, first load and run either
 * demo_OnACID_mesoscope.py
 * demo_caiman_basic.py
 * demo_pipeline.py

-Then you can start the visual interface by running the following command from the base caiman folder:
+Then you can start the visual interface by running the following command from the base caiman folder (make sure you are within your caiman environment):
 ```
 ipython caiman/gui/gui_pyqtgraph_layout.py
 ```
-You will then load the file that is generated at the end of each file (ending in .hdf5)
+You will then be asked to load the file that is generated at the end of each file (ending in .hdf5)

 A visual interface will appear, you will be able to:
 * regulate gain and contrast for the background image (correlation image)